gong-dennis/dennisgong/content/posts/2024-12-10--New Therapeutic Targets/2024-12-10---New Therapeutic Targets.md

 In some instances a leap needs to be made based on the function of the mutated protein.
 For example, paroxysmal nocturnal haemoglobinuria is characterized by mutations in PIG-A, which prevents surface presentation of complement inhibitors on red blood cells.
 The approved drugs are thus complement targeted instead of PIG-A targeted.

 Primary level targets are reaching saturation.
-Some very large GWAS studies are potentially identifying new risk alleles
+Some very large GWAS studies are potentially identifying new risk alleles, but on the whole its harder and harder to squeeze out new variants.

 #### Secondary level -omics targets